Military Science Department (MS)

 Leadership internship (No military obligation incurred)

-The Leadership Training Course (LTC) is a paid, no obligation, four-week course held at Fort Knox, KY.
+The Cadet Initial Entry Training (CIET) is a paid, no obligation, four-week course held at Fort Knox, KY.
 This internship is high adventure, activity-based training that develops leadership, decision-making, and management skills.
 This internship is available to any sophomore or junior with four semesters of undergraduate study remaining, provided they have not already completed a basic military training course in any of the armed services.
 Motivation, initiative, and a drive for adventure are the key characteristics one must possess upon entering this internship.
-Upon completion, the student will receive seven credit hours and have the opportunity to enter the ROTC Advanced Course to pursue a commission as a Second Lieutenant in the Army.
+Upon completion, the student may receive additional credit hours and have the opportunity to enter the ROTC Advanced Course to pursue a commission as a Second Lieutenant in the Army.

 (an internship opportunity worth 3-12 credits, given prior coordination and consent from the student’s college and the professor of military science)

-The LDAC provides the single most important block of training and evaluation in the progression of an Army cadet.
-Throughout the 32 LDAC training days at Fort Lewis, WA, cadets encounter stress-inducing physical and mental obstacles, which challenge them as individuals, soldiers, and leaders.
-The LDAC uses small unit tactical training as the vehicle for further developing self-confidence and evaluating a cadet’s leadership abilities and potential to serve as a commissioned officer.
-Prerequisites for LDAC attendance are MS 301, MS 302 and an Army contractual obligation for service as a commissioned officer.
+The CLC provides the single most important block of training and evaluation in the progression of an Army cadet.
+Throughout the 29 CLC training days at Fort Knox, KY, cadets encounter stress-inducing physical and mental obstacles, which challenge them as individuals, soldiers, and leaders.
+The CLC uses small unit tactical training as the vehicle for further developing self-confidence and evaluating a cadet’s leadership abilities and potential to serve as a commissioned officer.
+Prerequisites for CLC attendance are MS 301, MS 302 and an Army contractual obligation for service as a commissioned officer.

 Recruiting Operations Officer